danielllesk/SpotiSnake/README.md

 ---

 ## Current Stage
-- Web deployment, and code cleanup as of right now
+- Web deployment, and code cleanup as of right now (currently available to download for mac users at https://danielllesk.itch.io/spotisnake but am working on a browser playable version)

 ## 🧠 Future Ideas
 - Multiplayer snake battle mode (battle of the albums)